minio/docs/docs/setup-nginx-proxy-with-minio.md

 * Other buckets can be accessed by adding more location definitions similar to the one defined above.

 ### Non Root Configuration With Rewrite
-The following location configuration allows for access to any bucket however only through unsigned urls and therefore publically accessiable buckets.
+The following location configuration allows for access to any bucket however only through unsigned urls and therefore publically accessible buckets.

 ```sh
  location ~^/files {